Who is FMA Alliance?

 Should I contact or pay FMA Alliance, Ltd.?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like FMA Alliance, Ltd. for millions of clients nationwide.
+The most effective way to deal with FMA Alliance is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like FMA Alliance, Ltd. on behalf of their clients.

 Will FMA Alliance, Ltd. sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with FMA Alliance, Ltd. again.

 Is FMA Alliance hurting my credit score?

 Any derogatory item on your credit report, including a collections account, may harm your credit score.

 Debt collectors often buy and sell debt from one another.
 This can lead to multiple collections on your credit report for the same account.

 To get an account removed, you must file a separate dispute with each credit bureau; Equifax, Experian, and TransUnion, or it can negatively impact your credit score.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with a debt collector, you should also consider filing a complaint.